pprados/cythonpackage/README.md

 import cythonpackage
 cythonpackage.init(__name__)
 ```
+If this manipulation break something, set this parameter to `False` and add yourself these two lines.

 ## remove_source
 Because the shared library is enough to use the package, the source code is not necessary.
 And, sometime, it's possible
 to have a confusion between the *compiled* version and the *interpreted* version.
 To be sure to use the *compiled*
 version, we remove all the source code of the compiled files.

-If you set this parameter to False, the source code were in the whell.
+If you set this parameter to `False`, the source code were inside the whell.

 ## compile_pyc / optimize
 The objectif of this kind of build, it to optimize the usage of the package.
 Normally, it's possible to compile
 the source code with `python setup.py build_py --compile`.
-But the `bdist_wheel`can not receive the `--compile` parameter.
+But the `bdist_wheel` can not receive the `--compile` parameter.

-With CythonPackage, by default, the `compile` is set to True, and the `optimize` is set to `2`
+With CythonPackage, by default, the `compile` is set to `True`, and the `optimize` is set to `2`

 You can change these parameters.